-The gothic people like everything dark and that is why, besides to spiders and crows, skulls have an important part of their atmosphere.
+The gothic people like everything dark and that is why, besides spiders and crows, skulls have an important part of their atmosphere.
 They use them for their morbid side to shock ordinary people.
-Of course there is not only this reason, but it is the common one.
+Of course, there is not only this reason, but it is the common one.

 Skull Meaning For Non-Conformist

 Finally, skulls are appreciated by all those people who don't care about: what will people say?
 Whether you are rebels or one who cannot stand normality and eager to show that you are enjoying life and not afraid of death.